Click on Book for More Info

 Sewing projects on the homestead are really varied, from mending to altering to making clothes, to odds and ends like kayak spray skirts, boat covers, camping gear.
 I certainly don't pretend to be a fine seamstress but I do appreciate having, and expanding, the skills to make what I want to make, alter what I want to alter, and create what is in my mind.

-Below I'll share a few projects now and then, most articles archived from our ongoing Blog (see link above) and, as I find time, a few hints and ideas that have been useful to me.
+Below I'll share a few projects now and then, often articles archived from our ongoing Blog (see link above) and a few hints and ideas that have been useful to me.
+Hopefully you'll glean some ideas and inspirations for your own creative journeys into sewing.

 SEWING - Dance Shoe Bag - April 4, 2017